astronomer/astro-docs/ac/next/install-vm.md

 ## Step 5: Set Up the Worker Machines

-For each machine that you want to host a Worker:
+For each machine on which you want to host a Worker:

 1. Enable the Worker service by running the following command: